nicolaka/ddc-aws/README.md

 - Create a 3 DTR Replicas across multiple AZs within your VPC
 - Creates a DTR with preconfigured healthchecks
 - Creates a DNS record and attaches it to DTR ELB
-- Creates a jumphost to allow ssh access to DDC nodes.
+- Creates a jumphost ec2 instance to be able to ssh to the DDC nodes
+- Creates a UCP Nodes ELB with preconfigured healthchecks (TCP Port 80).
+This can be used for your application that are deployed on UCP.

 **Software Versions**